-(i) Government grants were received/are receivable by certain subsidiaries and the Company in connection with employment of Singaporean and/or non-Singaporean workers under Wage Credit Scheme, Government-Paid Leave Schemes and Jobs Growth Incentive provided by the Singapore Government.
-There were no unfulfilled conditions or contingencies relating to these grants.
+- (i) Government grants were received/are receivable by certain subsidiaries and the Company in connection with employment of Singaporean and/or non-Singaporean workers under Progressive Wage Credit Scheme, Government-Paid Leave Scheme, CPF Transition Offset schemes and CIT Rebate cash grants provided by the Singapore Government.
+There were no unfulfilled conditions or contingencies relating to these grants. - (ii) Corporate business services rendered to external corporate clients by the Group.

-- (ii) Subvention payments to be received from the Group's Singapore fund entities for the unabsorbed capital allowances, losses and donations transferred under the Group Relief System in the prior year under the Singapore tax system. - (iii) Corporate business services rendered to external corporate clients by the Group.
 Services performed include reviewing and advising on financial reports and finance functions and processes, and making recommendations on areas of improvement to the corporate clients.